 Understanding the Foreclosure Auction

-A foreclosure action is a process of assuming ownership of the home or selling the home at a foreclosure auction to satisfy the debt.
-If you read the terms of the loan agreement and the mortgage, you promise to repay the debt according to the terms of the promissory note.
-For example, if you fail to make the mortgage payments or you default on any other terms of the loan, you acknowledge that the home will be used to repay the debt.
+A foreclosure action by the lender is a process of assuming ownership of the home or selling the home at a foreclosure auction to satisfy the debt.
+The terms of the loan agreement and the mortgage outlines how to repay the debt according to the terms of the promissory note.
+For example, if you fail to make the mortgage payments or default on any other terms of the loan, you acknowledge that the home will be used to repay the debt.

 If you do not pay the mortgage arrearage or the full balance owed on the account before the deadline, the lender may proceed with a foreclosure action.
-Most lenders do not begin a foreclosure action for several months after your first missed payment.
-The lender may call and write letters to try to get you to catch up on your mortgage payments.
+Most lenders do not begin a foreclosure action until several months after your first missed payment.
+The lender may call and write letters to get you to catch up on your mortgage payments.

 However, at some point, the lender turns the account over to a foreclosure attorney to handle the foreclosure.
 It could take several months for the foreclosure attorney to begin the action.
 It depends on the attorney, the lender, and other factors that are not within your control.

 What is Important to Consider About Foreclosures

-The lender could begin the process of foreclosure the day after your missed payment.
-Many people assume that a lender has to wait until the grace period for a missed payment expires or that a lender must wait a certain number of days or months before beginning a foreclosure.
+The lender could technically begin the foreclosure process the day after your missed payment.
+Many people mistakingly assume that a lender must wait until the grace period for a missed payment expires, or that a lender must wait a certain number of days or months before beginning a foreclosure.

 If you read your mortgage documents, you will note that you are in default the day after your payment is due.
 For payments due on the first of the month, you are in default on the second day of the month.
 You may have until the 15th to pay the payment without a late fee, but this is simply a grace period for the late fee.
 You are in default if you do not make the payment on or before the date it is due.